-Improving the advice to general practitioners and patients about what conditions can be managed in primary care and those which need referral to secondary care services.
-There is work already going on across Tayside about creating an online referral guidance service and mental health services are involved in this.
-CAMHS have already produced their guidance.
+• Improving the advice to general practitioners and patients about what conditions can be managed in primary care and those which need referral to secondary care

 • Better continuity of care and joint working.
 This includes when people move from the community to hospital and back to the community.
 It is also important when people are receiving treatment from more than one clinical team or service.
 In these situations it is sometimes it is not clear who in these situations is responsible for delivering certain aspects of care and joint care planning can help with this.